 “If you travel to California, for example, geolocation will ping your phone and set a new home location for you that says that transactions that occur in California are probably OK because that’s where you and your phone are,” Tinurelli says.
 “It’s a really neat tool because people carry their phones everywhere.”

 And just in case your phone mistakenly identifies your location as in, say, Tijuana, when you are close to the U.S.-Mexico border, or in Canada when visiting San Juan Island across from Seattle, make sure to follow the aforementioned tips for seamless card use and online banking overseas.
 Bon voyage!

-See related: Heading overseas?
-Cards and more to pack, 9 ways to protect your cards when traveling abroad, Would you trust your card at these sketchy ATMs?, Startups use tech to put cardholders in charge of security, Traveling overseas?
-Save money by charging in local currency
+See related: The solo traveler’s guide to keep you and your cards safe, 6 ways to protect your cards when traveling abroad, Would you trust your card at these sketchy ATMs?, Startups use tech to put cardholders in charge of security, Getting the best exchange rate abroad